The Oxford Student: Accolades

 The Oxford Student was named "Student Newspaper of the Year" at the Guardian Student Media Awards in 2001, was shortlisted in 2004 and 2012, and awarded the runner-up prize in 2007.

 Controversies

-In 2004, the newspaper gained national publicity when two reporters broke University rules to expose security flaws in the University's computer network; the student journalists responsible, Patrick Foster and Roger Waite, were rusticated by the University Court of Summary Jurisdiction, but on appeal their punishment was reduced to a fine.
+In 2004, the newspaper gained national publicity when two reporters broke University rules to expose security flaws in the university's computer network; the student journalists responsible, Patrick Foster and Roger Waite, were rusticated by the University Court of Summary Jurisdiction, but on appeal their punishment was reduced to a fine.
 Foster now works as Media Correspondent for The Times, and Waite worked for the Sunday Times for a few years after graduating.

-In June 2021, the newspaper was the subject of controversy over perceived threats to their independence, after a vetting system was proposed which would have required student articles to be reviewed by a University-affiliated readers.
+In June 2021, the newspaper was the subject of controversy over perceived threats to their independence, after a vetting system was proposed which would have required student articles to be reviewed by university-affiliated readers.
+In February 2025, Cherwell published a story accusing the Oxford University Student Union of suppressing the newspaper's editorial independence.
+A private letter from three former editors-in-chief alleged that they had faced "overbearing censorship" when attempting to publish a story about OUSU issuing an apology to a former student union president.

-Notable Contributors
+Notable contributors

 Former contributors include Laura Barton and Jonathan Wilson of The Guardian, Mark Henderson and Rob Hands of The Times, and Karl Smith of The Independent.